 Fraternities and sororities can offer a rich and rewarding experience for those who choose to affiliate.
 In general, Greek letter organizations provide the following:

 - Promoting Community Service Work

 At the beginning of each fall and spring semester, a “Meet the Greeks” event takes place to showcase all the Greek organizations at Kean.
-This event allows students who are interested in Greek life to walk around a casual environment and ask questions of the organizations to learn more about the Greek system at Kean.
-There are approximately 33 Greek Organizations on campus.
-A list of active student groups can be obtained in University Center room 219 or is available within Cougar Link.
+This event allows students who are interested in Greek life to walk around a casual environment and ask questions.
+Information about each Greek-letter organization is available through the Center for Leadership and Serivce, located in Miron Student Center room 219, or within Cougar Link.

 The Greek Letter Community

 Kean University has a wide variety of fraternities and sororities in which students can become involved.
 Each organization maintains its own traditions, history and personality.
 However, in general, Greek organizations:

 - Develop interpersonal skills

 - Teach cooperative living

 The purpose of fraternities and sororities at Kean University is fourfold: